Abstract

 ppcre-syntax-error-pos condition => number

-is a condition of type PPCRE-SYNTAX-ERROR
+If condition is a condition of type PPCRE-SYNTAX-ERROR this

 function will return the position within the string where the error

-if the error happened while trying to
+occured (or NIL if the error happened while trying to

 convert a parse tree).